Steene Law Solicitors

 Claiming A Refund For Money Paid Under An Unfair Care Home Contract

-How we help with Claiming A Refund For Money Paid Under An Unfair Care Home Contract
+How We Help Claiming A Refund For Money Paid Under An Unfair Care Home Contract

 If you or your elderly relative has paid care home fees in excess of £1,000 per week, let us review your contract to see whether you are entitled to a refund by reclaiming them.